blockchain/components/README.md

 * IE 11
 * Safari 11+
 * Chrome / Edge / Firefox latest 2 major versions

-## Release
-To create a new release, just run `npm version patch|minor|major`

-Please make sure that you are on `master` with a clean `git status` first

-Once the versioning pull request is merged, you can generate the changelog using:
-`git-changelog -t @LAST-VERSION-HERE@`

-`git-changelog` can be installed with the following: `npm i -g git-changelog`

 ## Code Quality
 ### Linting